briankappgoldstein/new-site/_posts/2019-03-14-naming-things.md

 But Scar still has the trump card; he can reveal the "truth" about Simba to the pride.
 Which he tries to do to avert the challenge from Simba (it doesn't work - Simba is now strong enough to know he has to do the right thing, even if that's true)

-In other words - it's only after years of love and support from people you would cross the street to avoid and a sufficiently motivating experience that you return to confront the worst parts of yourself.
+In other words - it's only after years of love and support and a sufficiently motivating experience that you return to confront the worst parts of yourself.

 ### It Goes On.
 ![](/IMG_1271.jpg)